 December 17th, 2018 | Other

 The Windsor at San Pablo and The Windsor at Ortega, both Legend Senior Living® residences, have achieved a deficiency-free survey from the Agency for Health Care Administration (AHCA).
-The two communities joined The Windsor of Ocala and The Windsor of Venice in achieving zero deficiencies in their annual re-licensure surveys.
+The two residences joined The Windsor of Ocala and The Windsor of Venice in achieving zero deficiencies in their annual re-licensure surveys.

-Each senior living community in Florida must pass an unannounced, re-licensure survey by the AHCA every two years.
+Each senior living residence in Florida must pass an unannounced, re-licensure survey by the AHCA every two years.
 Surveyors conduct interviews with staff, residents and families.
 Feedback during the interview process drive the outcomes of the survey and the potential areas that would require further review.

 The AHCA survey measures regulations outlined in rule 58A.5, which include but are not limited to resident care standards, Medication practices, staffing standards, staff training, food service standards, fiscal standards, physical plant standards, incident reporting and emergency management.